bucketeer-io/bucketeer-docs/docs/sdk/client-side/ios/index.md

   }
 }

+if let client = try?
+BKTClient.shared {
   let listener = EvaluationUpdateListenerImpl()
   // The returned key value is used to remove the listener let key = client.addEvaluationUpdateListener(listener: listener)

   // Remove a listener associated with the key client.removeEvaluationUpdateListener(key: key)

   // Remove all listeners
   client.clearEvaluationUpdateListeners()
+}
 ```

 </TabItem>